 Resolve Conflicts with Simulink Three-Way Merge

-This example shows you how to use Simulink® Three-Way Merge to resolve conflicts in Simulink models.
+This example shows how to use the Simulink® Three-Way Merge tool to resolve conflicts in Simulink models.
 You can view and merge the Simulink model differences in the resulting report.

-Theirs: The pilot model subsystem was updated to use an explicit gain block for the amplitude of the pilot's input commands.
-The Simulation stop time was also updated.
+Theirs - A colleague updated the pilot model subsystem to use an explicit Gain block for the amplitude of the input commands of the pilot.
+The colleague also updated the Simulation stop time parameter.

-Mine: The current user changed some configuration settings for the model.
+Mine - You changed some configuration settings for the pilot model subsystem.

-The Merge tool automatically merges nonconflicted differences.
-Follow the steps below to review the automerge choices, edit if desired, and decide how to resolve any remaining differences.
-This will then allow you to commit the resolved model to source control.
+The Merge tool automatically merges nonconflicted differences before opening the Three-Way Merge report.
+Follow these steps to review the automatic merge choices, apply your desired edits, and decide how to resolve any remaining differences.
+After you resolve the conflicts, commit the resolved model to source control.

 Open Simulink Three-Way Merge

-Look for conflicted files in the Simulink Project files view.
-The slproject_f14 file shows a red warning symbol in the Git column, which indicates a conflict.
+slproject_f14 file shows a red warning icon in the Git column, which indicates a conflict.

-The Three-Way Merge tool shows the changes to the two Simulink designs that have caused this file conflict.
+The Three-Way Merge tool shows the changes to the two Simulink designs that cause this file conflict.

-- At the top, Theirs, Base and Mine trees show the differences between the conflicting revision, your revision, and the base ancestor of these files.
+The Theirs, Base, and Mine trees show the differences between the conflicting revision, your revision, and the base ancestor of these files.

-- Underneath, the Target area shows the file that you will merge changes into.
-This is a temporary file and will be copied into the Simulink project when you choose to accept the merge result.
+The Target tree shows the file into which you merge changes.
+The tool copies this temporary file into the project when you choose to accept the merge result.

-2. Examine a difference by clicking a row in one of the trees.
-The merge tool displays the change for each model in an editor, for example the Simulink Editor or Configuration Parameters dialog box, to the right of the Three-Way Merge window.
+Examine a difference by clicking a row in one of the trees.
+The Merge tool displays the change for each model in an editor, for example, the Simulink Editor or Configuration Parameters dialog box, to the right of the Three-Way Merge window.

-3. Choose the models to display with the toolstrip buttons on the Merge tab, in the Highlight section: Top Model or Bottom Model.
+On the Merge tab, in the Highlight section, choose the models to display by clicking Top Model or Bottom Model.